boborbt/marp-dev-preview.nvim/README.md

 ### Warning

-Currently the plugin **has been only tested on MacOS**.
+Currently the plugin **has been mainly tested on MacOS and Linux**.
 Please open an issue if you encounter any problems on other operating systems, but keep in mind that I don't have access to windows machines (but I'm happy to review and merge PRs fixing issues on windows).

 ## Features